How To Become A Fellow

 AGOS Fellowship Evaluation Domains

-Each candidate application will be evaluated by a Primary and Secondary Reviewer from the Fellowship Committee and two members-at-large (A total of 4 reviewers per candidate).
+Each candidate application will be evaluated by a Primary and Secondary Reviewer from the Fellowship Committee and two members-at-large (a total of 4 reviewers per candidate).
 Each assigned reviewer will score each of the following domains using an NIH type scoring system subsequently described.
 A separate total impact score using an NIH type scoring system will also be provided by the reviewers and will be the key scores utilized to evaluate each candidate.
 This impact score should not be a numberical average of the component scores but should be the overall assessment of the reviewers taking into account the domain scores as an individual may have great strength in one or two domains but not in others.
 The average of the total impact scores for all reviewers would be calculated and provided to the Fellowship Committee when applications are reviewed.
 Scores for the individual domains will be utilized in cases where there is wide variance in the total impact score among the assigned reviewers.
 Comments on how the applicant would contribute to diversifying AGOS membership will be considered in the evaluation of a candidate.

 Domains